The complex Maxwell stress tensor theorem: The imaginary stress tensor and the reactive strength of orbital momentum. A

 In this context, it is well-known that the RLF on a volume $V_0$ of charges and currents is given by the momentum flux whose density is the real part of the Maxwell stress tensor (RMST) across any contour $\partial V$ enclosing $V_0$.
 In consequence this RLF is the flow, characterized by the RMST, into the surface of a sphere in the far-field, i.e. in the radiation zone of $V_0$ and, as such, it may be considered a “radiation force”.

 In this paper we demonstrate that this theory through the RMST describes only half the physics of the electromagnetic optical force.
-The other half, so far ignored and that we uncover here by establishing the complex Maxwell stress tensor theorem, is characterized by the imaginary part of the complex Maxwell stress tensor (CMST), related to the exchange of reactive (i.e. imaginary Poynting) momentum (IPM) \cite{nietoPRR}, and acquires importance as optical and electromagnetic manipulation of matter progresses and expands its scope incorporating reactive concepts \cite{nietoPRR, bliokhreac,kamenetskii}.
-That imaginary stress tensor (IMST) builds-up in and around $V_0$ what we find and put forward here: the reactive strength of orbital momentum (ROM); so that this storage of ROM contributes to the imaginary Lorentz force (ILF) on $V_0$ which, as we shall show, may also be envisaged as a reactive strength of Poynting momentum.
+The other half, so far ignored and that we uncover here by establishing the complex Maxwell stress tensor theorem, is characterized by the imaginary part of the complex Maxwell stress tensor (CMST), related to the exchange of reactive (i.e. imaginary Poynting) momentum (IPM) \cite{nietoPRR}, and acquires importance as optical manipulation of matter progresses and expands its scope incorporating reactive concepts \cite{nietoPRR, bliokhreac,kamenetskii}.
+The imaginary Maxwell stress tensor (IMST) builds-up in and around $V_0$ what we find and put forward here: the reactive strength of orbital (or canonical) momentum (ROM); so that this storage of ROM contributes to the imaginary Lorentz force (ILF) on $V_0$ which, as we shall show, may also be envisaged as a reactive strength of Poynting momentum.
 This reactive force is not observable on time averaging since its net value is zero, but it exists instantaneously due to the transfer of the reactive momentum, which alternates with time, between the wave and the body.